rachelslurs/healthcare-dashboard/README.md

 ### Error Handling Strategy

 ### Known Issues/To Dos
 - **Medication Management**: The patient form currently does not include UI for managing current medications.
+- **Documents Section**: Document upload and management UI has not been implemented for the patient form or patient detail page.
+The backend supports document uploads via `/api/patients/{patient_id}/upload-document`, but the frontend UI is pending.

 ### Component Architecture
 - **Separation of Concerns**: